Ontario island getaways worth exploring

 St. Joseph Island, Lake Huron

-St. Joseph is the second largest island on Lake Huron and is located just off the shore of Sault Ste.
-Marie in Northern Ontario.
+St. Joseph is the second-largest island on Lake Huron and is located just off the shore of Sault Ste.
+Marie in Algoma Country.

-Cross the Bernt Gilbertson Bridge from the mainland for a weekend adventure.
+Cross the Bernt Gilbertson Bridge to access St. Joseph Island by car from the mainland for a weekend adventure.

-Country roads meander over diverse terrain, making the island a popular destination for touring by motorcycle or bicycle.
-Also worth a visit is Fort St. Joseph, a National Historic Site of Canada.
+Fort St. Joseph, a National Historic Site of Canada, is worth a visit.
 Once a thriving British outpost, the site features fort ruins, a visitor centre, a museum and nature trails.

 Where to stay